Lifeline Medical Alert System Review 2025

 Service and Monitoring

-HomeSafe is Lifeline’s product for at-home use, and you can choose between a cellular or landline connection.
-If you’re more of a homebody, we’d recommend this system.
+HomeSafe is Lifeline’s product for at-home use, and you can choose between a cellular and landline connection.
+If you’re more of a homebody, I’d recommend this system.
 You can also add automatic fall detection for an additional $15 per month.
-This feature triggers an emergency call if your pendant’s sensor detects movements consistent with a fall.
-You also have access to the Lifeline Cares mobile app with this system.
-This app is great for caregivers or family members who want to stay in the loop about your well-being, as it lets them check on the status of your system and send notes between users.
+The feature triggers an emergency call if your pendant’s sensor detects movements consistent with a fall.
+You also have access to the My Lifeline mobile app with this system.
+The app is great for caregivers or family members who want to stay in the loop about your well-being, because it lets them check on the status of your system and send notes between users.

 On the Go